Food and Nutrition guidance

 Overview

-All Bring it on Brum! holiday clubs must provide at least 1 meal a day (breakfast, lunch or an evening meal) and all food provided (including snacks) must meet school food standards.
+All providers must provide at least 1 meal per day (breakfast, lunch or an evening meal) and all food provided at HAF clubs (including snacks) must meet the School Food Standards, which set out foods and drinks that must be provided, and foods that are restricted or prohibited.

-All food provided as part of the Bring it on Brum! programme must:
+All food provided as part of the HAF programme must:

-- Take into account any religious or cultural requirements for food
+- consider any religious or cultural requirements for food

-There is flexibility in the design of the food provision, which should always be tailored to ensure that all food meets the dietary needs of the children and families who attend.
-The food served should also be appropriate for the nature of the session, for example, offering cold packed lunches for parks or outdoor venues or for day trips.
+There is flexibility with regard to food provision, which should be tailored to meet the dietary needs of children and families who attend HAF.
+Food should be appropriate for the nature of the session, such as cold packed lunches for parks or outdoor venues or day trips.

 Looking for further guidance?
 Get in touch.